 In 2005 she exhibited Nude, a large 75 x 54- inch oil and charcoal on linen painting.
 The figure stands in profile in a yellow space that seems saturated by sunlight.
 She is tall and thin and full-breasted and she raises her hand into a mass of grey hair that rests on the top of her head like an animal pelt.
 Her form, while lumpy and irregular, embodies a kind of craggy lyricism.
 Stripped of everything except her unadorned being, she is magnificent.

-Nicola Tyson’s first American survey is on exhibition at the Contemporary Art Museum St. Louis from January 27 to April 16, 2017.
-She will read from Dead Letter Men on April 6 at the museum.
-Dead Letter Men was co-published in 2015 by Sadie Coles HQ London and Petzel Gallery in New York.
-On June 22, she will open a solo exhibition of new paintings at Sadie Coles HQ, and in late September a show of new works on paper will open at The Drawing Room in London, UK.
+Nicola Tyson’s first American survey was on exhibition at the Contemporary Art Museum St. Louis from January 27 to April 16, 2017.
+In late September a show of new works on paper will open at The Drawing Room in London, UK.

 The following interview was done by phone to New York on Sunday, January 15, 2017.

 Border Crossings: In your letter to Gainsborough you mention your “fevered suburban childhood.”
 Do you want to flesh out what that childhood was like?